 WHAT’S IN BABA GANOUSH?

 Baba ganoush is essentially a roasted eggplant dip.
 In its simplest form, roasted eggplant is scraped away from the purple skin into a bowl, mashed, and then mixed together with tahini, olive oil, and spices.
-Each country in the Middle East has their own variation, some with yogurt or mayonnaise, some more sweet and some more smokey.
-Some baba ganoush is well blended and smooth.
-And others you might find more chunky as it’s mixed by hand.
+Some baba ganoush blended in a food processor for a more smooth texture.
+And some recipes mix all the ingredients by hand for more texture.
+And the flavors can vary as well.
+Each country in the Middle East has their own variation of baba ganoush, some with yogurt or mayonnaise, some more sweet and some more smokey.
+Feel free to experiment with the ingredients to bring out the flavors and textures you enjoy!

 Ready to make baba ganoush at home?
 Here’s what you’ll need: